 Since then David has found varied and continued success, with both notable UK and international artists such as Lewis Capaldi, Hurts, Jessica Mauboy (No1 single in Australia), Mika, Leon of Athens and Katerine Duska.

 One of David’s passions has always been the development of artists, and he’s currently enjoying working with great young talent such as Dylan, Dan Owen, Jack Curley, Amber Van Day, TS Grey, Calum Scott, Sam Calver, Grace Davies, Svea, Wiktoria, Aeris Roves… to name a select few.

-David also recently announced his first new material in over a decade, with an EP expected at some time during 2020.
+David also recently announced his first new material in over a decade, with an EP expected in the near future.